MitchellShiell/mitchellshiell.github.io/Readme.md

 - To be properly indexed, markdown files must contain the specific header, and the file name should start with its date (e.g. `_posts/sam_lee/2021-06-06-starting-up-from-scratch.md`)
 - For multiple authors simply list authors separated by ", "
-- Images can be added as an absolute or a relative link.
-You can look at kramdown syntax documentation to find out about adding absolute links.
-For a relative link images you can upload them into your folder inside images directory `/images/firstname_lastname/image.png`
-    -  To refer them inside your blog post, use the image url from the site config as `{{ site.urlimg }}` and append relative link of your image. `{{ site.urlimg }}/firstname_lastname/image.png`

 ```yml
 ---